Windos/windos.github.io/_posts/2017-05-16-crouton-headers.md

 There are two places you will see these headers manifest, on the toast themselves and in Windows’ Action Center.

-On the toast, the header appears as, as you would expect as a headline:
+On the toast, the header appears as, as you would expect, as a headline:

 [![Toast with Header](/images/crouton-headers/toast.png)](/images/crouton-headers/toast.png)